Vin Scully: Awards and honors

-On September 5, 2014, Bud Selig presented him with the Commissioner's Historic Achievement Award.
+On September 5, 2014, Bud Selig presented Scully with the Commissioner's Historic Achievement Award.
 He was the 14th recipient and (after Rachel Robinson) second non-player to receive the award, which was created to recognize accomplishments and contributions of historical significance to the game of baseball.

 Several honors were bestowed in 2016, Scully's final year.
 On January 29, the Los Angeles City Council voted unanimously to rename Elysian Park Avenue, which changed the address of Dodger Stadium to 1000 Vin Scully Ave.
 July 8 was dubbed "Vin Scully Day" by the acting governor of California, Kevin de León.
 During the pre-game ceremony on September 23, 2016, Los Angeles Mayor Eric Garcetti presented Vin Scully with the key to the city.
 On November 22, Scully received the Presidential Medal of Freedom, the highest civilian honor given by the President of the United States.

-In 2017, Scully's commentary for the final Brooklyn Dodgers/New York Giants game in 1957 was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant".
+In 2017, Scully's commentary for the final Brooklyn Dodgers/New York Giants game in 1957 was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 Also in 2017, Scully won the Icon Award as part of that year's ESPY Awards ceremony.

 At Game 2 of the 2017 World Series, being played at Dodger Stadium, Scully participated in a pre-game ceremony; addressing the crowd over the PA system, he implied that he was about to throw the ceremonial first pitch, and introduced Steve Yeager to serve as a ceremonial catcher.
 However, Scully then claimed that he could not actually pitch because he had hurt his rotator cuff, resulting in him introducing the actual ceremonial pitcher, Fernando Valenzuela.
 Scully also uttered his famous introduction, "It's time for Dodger baseball!"